guptasworld/MKsProfile/README.md

 <meta name="google-site-verification" content="Z26zWMGxpVTs9MgrQ8c9jNcYDskKP0a2sIUi8RxN628" />

-This is profile of Manish Kumar Gupta.
+Thanks for interest in profile of Manish Kumar Gupta (MKsProfile).
 Below is glimpse of 16 years of experience; which is immensely in digital transformation projects including Integration, SOA, API, Microservices, ETL and Security related technologies and implementations, earned with top-tier enterprises worldwide.
 During these years, I have been performing on multiple roles and responsibilities.
 For my employer, I play role of Senior Technology Architect in Netherlands.

 In my present capacity, I am providing my expertise to a client of my present employer, implementing Digital B2B Platforms for Care and Sales stream in B2B segment for its subsidiaries.
 My main responsibility is to drive